General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 In case of having insurance with a Slovak company, certificate (Potvrdenie o poistnom vzťahu) must be obtained from your insurance company office in paper form with the stamp and signature of the employee.

 If person is insured by a foreign insurance company, the certificate must be received in paper form with the seal and signature of a company employee.
 Next, this copy must be translated by a court translator into Slovak.
 The resulting translation will be certified by the translator’s seal.
 If the registry doesn’t have a translator from the original language of the document, then you can use the services of a court translator in the Czech Republic.
-In this case, documents translated into Czech will be accepted by the aliens police.
+In this case, documents translated into Czech will be accepted by the Foreign Police.